-2. Agree the extent and scope of change needed
+2. Agree on the extent and scope of change needed

 Understand what must be preserved and maintained during change.
-For instance, if you have a really good culture for teamwork and collaboration, you don’t want to lose that when introducing hybrid working or switching fully to remote working.
-Regardless of the scale and potential disruption of change, continuity of critical services and service level agreements with customers have to be protected during change.
+For instance, if you have a good teamwork and collaboration culture, you don’t want to lose that when introducing hybrid working or switching to fully remote working.
+Regardless of the scale and potential disruption of change, continuity of critical services and service level agreements with customers must be protected during change.
 So emphasise what will stay the same along with what needs to change.

 3. Establish clear roles, reporting lines and ground rules

-Have clear roles been established for directing, supporting, designing and implementing this change, are people clear on their roles, and how they will work with each other and across teams?
-Often project and change teams are formed at short notice, with people from different specialist areas, divisions and locations, so they may be working together for the first time.
+Have clear roles been established for directing, supporting, designing and implementing this change, are people clear on their roles and how they will work with each other and across teams?
+Project and change teams are often formed at short notice, with people from different specialist areas, divisions and locations, so they may be working together for the first time.
 Team members should agree on the processes to follow for raising issues, reporting, and making decisions.

 4. Test ideas and gather more information

 Before finalising the approach or attempting to develop any detailed plans, gather more information to refine ideas and perhaps run a pilot.
 Arrange forums to talk to people who will be affected by the change and get their perspectives on how to go about this.

 5. Assess the level of change management capability in the organisation

 It’s important to have an experienced and credible change team to help make changes happen and ensure people are engaged along the way.
-Assess if there is a skills gap and how to get more support for the team if this is needed.
+Assess if there is a skills gap and how to get support for the team if this is needed.

 6. Consider capacity – people, systems, processes